ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 4. Logging Inadequacy (Medium Likelihood)
    - The current logging might not provide enough information to diagnose the issue with system message handling.
    - Validation: Enhance logging in MockClaudeClient, particularly for system message processing.
-   - Status: Partially implemented, further enhancements needed.
+   - Status: Implemented, awaiting test results.

 5. Pact Contract Definition Issue (Low Likelihood)
    - The Pact contract definition for system messages might not accurately represent the expected Claude API behavior.
    - Validation: Review Pact contract definitions for system messages and ensure they match the latest Claude API documentation.
    - Status: To be investigated if other hypotheses don't fully resolve the issue.

+## Implemented Changes

+1. Updated `_generate_response` method in MockClaudeClient:
+   - Improved system message detection and processing.
+   - Ensured Shakespearean responses always start with "Hark!".
+   - Added more detailed logging for the decision-making process.

+2. Enhanced logging throughout MockClaudeClient:
+   - Added logging for system message content and resulting response style.
+   - Improved debug logging for better traceability.

 ## Next Steps

-1. Implement Consistent Shakespearean Response Generation
-   - Update the `_generate_response` method in MockClaudeClient to consistently generate Shakespearean responses when a system message indicates Shakespearean language.
-   - Ensure that Shakespearean responses always start with "Hark!" regardless of the model used.

-2. Refine System Message Handling
-   - Improve the system message detection and processing in the `_generate_response` method.
-   - Implement a more robust check for Shakespearean language instructions in system messages.

-3. Enhance Logging
-   - Add more detailed logging for the decision-making process in `_generate_response`.
-   - Log the content of system messages and the resulting response style chosen.

-4. Re-run Tests
+1. Re-run Tests
    - Execute the tests in `tests/contract/test_claude_api_contract.py` to verify if the implemented changes resolve the remaining issue.
    - Analyze the test results and identify any remaining issues.

-5. Test Case Review
+2. Test Case Review
    - If necessary, review and update the `test_system_message` test case to ensure it aligns with the expected behavior of the updated `MockClaudeClient`.

-6. Pact Contract Review
+3. Pact Contract Review
    - If issues persist, review the Pact contract definitions for system messages to ensure they accurately represent the expected Claude API behavior.

-We will proceed with implementing consistent Shakespearean response generation, refining system message handling, and enhancing logging.
-Then, we will re-run the tests to verify the changes.
+We have implemented the changes to address the inconsistent response generation and enhanced logging.
+The next step is to re-run the tests and analyze the results.
 # Test Problem Analysis and Progress

 ## Problem Description